Fully booked for 2019/20

 Our kayaking experiences take place in the Tasmanian Wilderness World Heritage Area.
 We are privileged to be the only kayaking guides with permission to operate in this unique and special place and we are committed to sustainable and responsible environmental practices.

 The Forest Lagoon wilderness camp is carefully designed to sit lightly on the land and have minimal impact on the environment.
-At the same time, we have been able to ensure that the camp offers an enjoyable, sheltered and comfortable base in the wilderness.
-The roomy platform tents are set above the ground and the camp beds have self-inflating mattresses.
+At the same time, the camp offers an enjoyable, sheltered and comfortable base in the wilderness.
+The spacious platform tents are set above the ground and have real beds!
 After a day’s paddling, you’ll sleep soundly.
 There’s a covered area where we meet for meals and group gatherings – perfect for planning the day’s exploration in the morning and discussing the highlights of the journey in the afternoon.
 There are also environmentally-sensitive toilet facilities.
 The setting is beautiful, in a remote forest clearing on the banks of Melaleuca inlet.